Three levels of cover with prices from just £68

 Accidental Damage cover is also available with our Buildings policy.
 It provides protection for accidental damage to your building including breakage of fixed glass in windows and doors, damage to fitted sinks, toilets and showers, as well as ceramic hobs in fitted kitchens.

-Depending on the level of Buildings cover you choose, Accidental Damage may automatically be included as part of the policy - the table below shows this information.
+Depending on the level of Buildings cover you choose, Accidental Damage may automatically be included as part of the policy.
+Click the link below for more information.

 Your questions answered